MaxAkito/MBTL-Community-Patch/README.md

 For individual characters.

 #### Arcueid (000)
 Casual speak.
-Cheerful, innnocent.
+Cheerful, innocent.
 Sometimes changes her tone when serious to be a bit less casual.

 Calls everyone by their first name.